-Per HUD guidance released in March 2021, the City has continued holding all public meetings virtually to reduce the risk for spreading the COVID-19 coronavirus.
-In line with its Citizen Participation Plan the City provided a 30-day comment period for the initial funding recommendations made by the Community Services Commission and another 30-day comment period for the April 26, 2021, public hearing.
+In line with its Citizen Participation Plan the City provided a 30-day comment period for the initial funding recommendations made by the Community Services Commission and another 30-day comment period for the City Council Public Hearing held in April each year.
 In recognition of the increased challenge of engaging the public during the public health crisis, the City made a concerted effort to outreach through social media and list servs.